alvarouribe/HTML5-Simple-Video-Background/README.md

 HTML5 Simple Video Background lets you use an HTML5 video as a centered, full-page background.
 It uses CSS and Javascript (with jQuery) to reposition the video on page load and window resize events.

-### Code

- HTML5 Simple Video Background is written with SCSS and jQuery.
-You can find the project files in `~/html5-simple-video-background/`.

 ### Compatibility

 If a browser can run HTML5 video, it should be able to run this plugin.
 If a viewer does not have Javascript enabled, the background video will fill the page, but will be anchored to the top left corner instead of being centered.